-Italian Cardinal Cancels Prayers of Reparation for ‘Gay Pride’ Parade
+Cardinal Bagnasco Cancels Prayers of Reparation for ‘Gay Pride’ Parade

 Bishop Pizziol, 72, went on to say that as bishop of the diocese, he wished to “appeal in particular to all baptized Christians who find in Christ meaning and reference for their own lives and choices.”

 “Let us remember,” he continued, “that Christ is the only judge of our lives, the only one who truly knows the heart and mind of every human being.”
-He added that Jesus and the Gospel “invites us to recognize that we are all sinners in need of forgiveness and invites us not to judge our brothers in order to experience God’s mercy in our time.”
+He added that Jesus and the Gospel “invite us to recognize that we are all sinners in need of forgiveness and invite us not to judge our brothers in order to experience God’s mercy in our time.”

 The bishop ended his message saying he would be “pleased to meet the promoters of these events in the coming weeks, if they wish, in the bishopric, to listen and reflect together on the great issues of our times in the light of the Gospel and the Magisterium of the Church.”